Akibayama Kofun Cluster: Overview

 The site is located on a ridge in the Zama Hills with an elevation of 75 to 80 meters, approximately two kilometers east of the Sagami River.
 The site has been known since at least the Meiji period.
 It consists of a total of six tumuli and takes its name from the presence of an Akiba Shrine on the summit of Kofun No.2, which at 84.6 meters, was the highest elevation in Ebina City.
 In addition to these six mounds, records indicate the presence of many more kofun in this area which have been destroyed due to urban encroachment, especially since residential land development began in the mid-1960s.
 A survey of the burial mounds was conducted in 1969.
-From 1987 to 2003, twelve archaeological excavations were carried out, revealing that this may be the oldest tumulus group in Kanagawa Prefecture, but even after the survey, portions of the site was destroyed until protection was received in 2005 with the National Historic Site designation.
+From 1987 to 2003, twelve archaeological excavations were carried out, revealing that this may be the oldest tumulus group in Kanagawa Prefecture, but even after the survey, portions of the site were destroyed until protection was received in 2005 with the National Historic Site designation.

-Although these tumuli are large for the Sagami River basin, they are all single-tier construction, with no fukiishi or haniwa, and are smaller than the roughly contemporary Nagae-Sakurayama Kofun in Hayama to the sout, so it can be presumed that these were the graves of local chieftains or kings, but their position vis-a-vis the Yamato Empire was not very high.
-Their location on the Sagami River and on the ancient highway towards Musashi Province (roughly Japan National Route 246) indicates that the location was a transportation hub, although no large settlement site has yet been discovered.
+Although these tumuli are large for the Sagami River basin, they are all single-tier construction, with no fukiishi or haniwa, and are smaller than the roughly contemporary Nagae-Sakurayama Kofun in Hayama to the south, so it can be presumed that these were the graves of local chieftains or kings, but their position vis-a-vis the Yamato Empire was not very high.
+Their location on the Sagami River and the ancient highway towards Musashi Province (roughly Japan National Route 246) indicates that the location was a transportation hub, although no large settlement site has yet been discovered.